AusDTO/disco_layer/design.rst

 .. note::

-   The US Digital GovSearch service is trying out a search index management feture called i14y (Beta, http://search.digitalgov.gov/developer/) to push CMS content changes to their search layer for reindexing.
+   The US Digital GovSearch service is trying out a search index management feature called i14y (Beta, http://search.digitalgov.gov/developer/) to push CMS content changes to their search layer for reindexing.

    That's a nice idea here too; furnish a callback API that dispatches change to the crawler schedule and metadata maintenance.
 Possibly the GovCMS solr inegration hooks could be extended...